 They have the most excellent and speedy customer service that I’ve come across anywhere, and have different packages at different (but very competitive prices) that you can upgrade easily to at any time, if and when you need to.

-Their packages start at just £1.34 or $1.76 per month.
-They also throw in a free domain name so you can get two whole years of hosting for under £40 or $50.
+Their packages start at just £2.92 or $2.92 per month.
+They also throw in a free domain name so you can get two whole years of hosting for under £70 or $70.
+If you use my link you can get 10% off this price by entering the promo code Nov-offer at checkout.

 I have been with TSO now for about 5 years, I also recommend all my clients use them too.
 Most of my clients are happy to do so because they were paying lots more (or they were about to pay lots more by using a free site such as GoDaddy or Wix).